Saint Charles Preparatory School: Academics

-St. Charles graduation requirements include: 4 years of religion class, English, foreign language, mathematics, and science; 3 years of social studies; and 1 year of fine arts, health, physical education.
+St. Charles graduation requirements include: 4 years of religion class, English, foreign language (1 year of Latin required), mathematics, and science; 3 years of social studies; and 1 year of fine arts, health, physical education.
 Some of the AP classes that are offered to juniors and seniors are AP Latin, Biology, Physics, Chemistry, English, Calculus, US and World History.
 For the 2019–2020 year, Saint Charles will add Computer Science Principles and Government.

-Saint Charles requires students to take one year of Latin, a practice retained from the school's past, when four years of Latin were mandatory.

 In 2005, the State of Ohio implemented the new Ohio Graduation Test (OGT) and Saint Charles Preparatory was one of three schools in Central Ohio to have every sophomore pass every section.
 (The statewide public school pass rate was 64%.)
-St. Charles kept this 100% passage rate until its cancellation in 2015.